omnilaboratory/omnicore-proxy/Readme.md

 ## omnicored proxy api

-This omnicore proxy is for regtest/testnet only.
+This proxy offers anonymous omnicore services to anonymous users and is currently for regtest/testnet only.
 The mainnet version will be available after omnicore V0.12 is activated.

 ### main api